-Do not take an Binosto tablet if you cannot sit upright or stand for at least 30 minutes.
-Alendronate can cause serious problems in the stomach or esophagus (the tube that connects your mouth and stomach).
-You will need to stay upright for at least 30 minutes after taking this medication.
+Do not take Binosto if you cannot sit upright or stand for at least 30 minutes after taking the medicine.

-Before taking Binosto
+Before taking this medicine

 Do not take Binosto if you cannot sit upright or stand for at least 30 minutes.
-Alendronate can cause serious problems in the stomach or esophagus (the tube that connects your mouth and stomach).
-You will need to stay upright for at least 30 minutes after taking this medication.
+Alendronate can cause serious problems in the stomach or esophagus.
+You must stay upright for at least 30 minutes after taking this medicine.

-To make sure Binosto is safe for you, tell your doctor if you have:
+To make sure this medicine is safe for you, tell your doctor if you have ever had:

 kidney disease; or